 Notes.
 The reported estimates are minimum wage elasticities for share with family income below 1 or 3 times the federal poverty threshold, by event date.
 The elasticities are from linear probability models estimated by regressing an indicator for having family income below cutoffs of 1 and 3 times the federal poverty threshold on covariates and a distributed lags window including up to 3 leads and lags of log minimum wage.
 The elasticity at event date -1 is normalized to 0.
 The remaining elasticities are calculated by summing up the joint effect and divide it by the sample proportion under the cutoff.
-Specifications include state fixed effects, division-by-year effects, state specific linear trends, state specific indicator for each recession year, state-level covariates (GDP per capita, EITC supplement, unemployment rate), and individual demographic controls (quartic in age, as well as dummies for race, martial status, family size, number of children, education level, Hispanic status, gender).
+Specifications include state fixed effects, division-by-year effects, state specific linear trends, state specific indicator for lag, as well as dummies for race, martial status, family size, number of children, education level, Hispanic status, gender).
 Regressions are weighted by March CPS person weights.
 Dark shaded area represents 90%, light shaded area 95% state-cluster-robust confidence intervals.
 Figure 4: Actual and counterfactual cumulative distribution functions of family income in multiples of federal poverty threshold

 Notes.
 The solid (blue) line shows the actual cumulative distribution function of family income, estimated as the sample average over the full period.
 The dashed (green) line shows the counterfactual CDF of family income with a log point increase in the minimum wage.
 The counterfactual is calculated by adding to the actual CDF the regression-based long-run effects of minimum wage on the share below cutoffs.
 These long run estimates come from a series of linear probability models that are estimated by regressing an indicator for having a family income below cutoffs (between 0.40 and 3.50) on distributed lags of log minimum wage and covariates.
 The long-run estimates are calculated as the sum of the contemporaneous up to three-year lagged log minimum wage coefficients.
-All specifications include state fixed effects, division-by-year fixed effects, state specific indicator for each recession year, state-level covariates (GDP per capita, EITC supplement, unemployment rate), and individual demographic controls (quartic in age, as well as dummies for race, martial status, family size, number of children, education level, Hispanic status, gender), and are weighted by March CPS person weights.
-Dark shaded area represents 90%, light shaded area 95% state-cluster-robust confidence intervals.
+All specifications include state fixed effects, division-by-year fixed effects, state specific linear trends, state specific indicator for each Great Recession year, state-level covariates (GDP per capita, EITC supplement, unemployment rate), and individual demographic controls (quartic in age, as well as dummies for race, martial status, family size, number of children, education level, Hispanic status, gender), and are weighted by March CPS person weights.
+Dark shaded area represents 90%, light shaded area 95% state-clusterrobust confidence intervals.
 The additional x-axis shows the average family income values in 2016 dollars corresponding to the multiples of federal poverty threshold.